AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 * Permissions.
 To check if you have permissions to fetch the placed assets, contact your [!DNL Experience Manager] administrator.

-### Edits to files on desktop app's user interface do not reflect in [!DNL Adobe Experience Manager] immediately {#changes-on-da-not-visible-on-aem}
+### Edits to files on the desktop app's user interface do not reflect in [!DNL Adobe Experience Manager] immediately {#changes-on-da-not-visible-on-aem}

 [!DNL Adobe Experience Manager] desktop app leaves it up to the user to decide when all edits to a file are complete.
-Depending on the size and complexity of a file, it takes significant amount of time to transfer the new version of a file back to [!DNL Adobe Experience Manager].
-The design of the application calls for minimizing the number of times a file is transferred back and forth, instead of guessing when the file edits are complete and are uploaded automatically.
+Depending on the size and complexity of a file, it takes a significant amount of time to transfer the new version of a file back to [!DNL Adobe Experience Manager].
+The application is designed to minimize the number of file transfers, rather than automatically uploading files based on guessed completion of edits.
 It is advised that the user initiate the transfer of the file back to [!DNL Adobe Experience Manager] by choosing to upload a file's changes.

 ### Issues when upgrading on macOS {#issues-when-upgrading-on-macos}

-Occasionally issues may occur when upgrading [!DNL Experience Manager] desktop app on macOS.
-This is caused by legacy system folder for [!DNL Experience Manager] desktop app preventing new versions of [!DNL Experience Manager] desktop app to load correctly.
+Occasionally, issues may occur when upgrading the [!DNL Experience Manager] desktop app on macOS.
+Legacy system folders for the [!DNL Experience Manager] desktop app cause these issues.
+The folders prevent new versions of the [!DNL Experience Manager] desktop app to load correctly.
 To remedy this issue, the following folders and files can be manually removed.

-Before executing the following steps, drag the `Adobe Experience Manager Desktop` application from the macOS Applications folder to the Trash.
-Then open terminal, execute the following command, and provide your password when prompted.
+Before running the following steps, drag the `Adobe Experience Manager Desktop` application from the macOS Applications folder to the Trash.
+Then open the terminal, run the following command, and provide your password when prompted.

 ```shell
 sudo rm -rf ~/Library/Application\ Support/com.adobe.aem.desktop